iti-ict/wakamiti/wakamiti-doc/docs/plugins/rest.en.md

 ## Configuration

 ###  `rest.baseURL`
-Set the base URL for subsequents API calls.
+Sets the base URL for later API calls.
 This is equivalent to the step "[Define base URL](#define-base-url)" in you prefer the descriptive configuration.

 Example: